IDENTIFY THE HAZARDS TO REDUCE RISK

 T. An opening should not be removed down to the full depth to gain the correct fitting access for tongued prop attachments or even for access for mechanical lifting equipment as it increases the risk of greater collapse due to the masonry having a larger void to fall and also creates a higher risk of accidental knocks & removal of fully loaded props during demolition.
 Proven through risk assessments, the safest method is to remove only a sufficient amount of masonry to allow the fitting of the permanent support.
 Once the permanent support is in its final position, packed and cured, then the rest of the opening can be removed in a safer manner.

 U. The traditional tongued prop attachment was designed in the mid 1980’s when the typical rooms & openings were smaller and a cavity only 50mm, but due to changes in construction design a cavity has doubled in size and over 150mm upon new properties for further thermal value and with open plan living accommodation vastly increasing opening sizes within a typical residential rear extension “knock through” therefore attempting tasks which require longer & wider steels with welded top/bottom plates for larger openings and wider cavities and still only using the out-of-date tongued attachment is where more cases of collapse occur from overextending even further from the wall to gain enough fitting access.

-V. Fully understand that masonry alterations are specialist tasks and to know all temporary support equipment is dangerous when used by less knowledgeable personnel.
+V. Fully understand that all masonry alterations are to be planned and carried out by competent people and to know that all temporary masonry support equipment is dangerous when used by less knowledgeable personnel and when sold/hired without written guidance.

-W. A responsible builder is capable of questioning his own knowledge and able & willing to adapt to required change to keep up to date.
-Never stop learning as this information is not exhausted and will be up-dated from time to time due to further research & inevitable changes in construction design.
+W. A competent builder is capable of questioning his own knowledge and willing & able to adapt to required progress to keep up to date.
+Never stop learning as this information is not exhausted and will be up-dated from time-to-time due to further research and inevitable changes within construction design.

 Construction Industry Research & Information Association